How to Collect Host Objects¶

 Methods/Steps¶

-After completing the installation of DataKit on the host/server, you can enable the collection of host object data according to the following steps:
+After completing the installation of DataKit on the host/server, you can follow these steps to enable host object data collection:

 -